AaTekle/AaTekle/README.md

 <h3 align="left">About Me:</h3>
 <p align="left">

-:desktop_computer: - I’m interested in learning how to code, Rising Junior in College as of now (06/14/2023)
+:desktop_computer: - Rising Junior in College as of now (08/04/2023)

 :deciduous_tree:	- I’m currently learning Python, hoping to learn more about Data Science & ML + more as time goes on!